Construction of Burbank Blvd. Bridge over I-5

-The length of the new bridge will allow for I-5 to be widened so carpool lanes can be constructed in both directions on I-5.
+The length of the new bridge will allow for the widening of I-5 so carpool lanes can be constructed in both directions on I-5.

 For motorists traveling on Burbank Boulevard over I-5, the new bridge will feature five lanes in each direction — three lanes in each direction for through traffic, and two lanes in each direction for traffic turning onto I-5 — with bike lanes in both directions and a wide sidewalk on the south side of the bridge.

 High Occupancy Vehicle (HOV, or carpool) lanes will be constructed on I-5.
 In addition, I-5 will be realigned to reduce a curve, which will increase drivers’ sight distance on the freeway and enhance safety.

 New I-5 on-ramps and off-ramps at Burbank Boulevard will be constructed in a “diamond interchange” pattern, and will replace loop ramps which formerly were used at this location.